 After a long afternoon of shopping, drop in on one of Ellicott City's Main Street restaurants.
 Pamper yourself with a refined English tea service or unwind with a craft beer at the local brewery or one of the historic district's quaint taverns.

 People who live in the Ellicott City neighborhood enjoy attending area events.
-In the warm months, locals can fill their calendars with regular weekly or monthly city events ranging from free outdoor movies for the family to "Girls Night Out" every third Thursday.
+In the warm months, locals can fill their calendars with regular weekly and monthly city events, ranging from free outdoor movies for the family to "Girls Night Out" every third Thursday.
 The culmination of the event season comes in September with the Main Street Music Festival, featuring over 80 bands.

 Living in Ellicott City